Leader of the PACC

 As far back as 1999 staunch animal advocate Bari Mears refused to accept the fact that there were many small struggling rescue groups with very limited resources operating in Maricopa County, and that tens of thousands of healthy adoptable animals were still being euthanized.
 She envisioned a means of uniting and supporting the pet rescue community to create a louder voice for the animals.
 Her vision became a reality when the Phoenix Animal Care Coalition, also known as PACC911, was born.

-Under her leadership, a working board of directors conducts a myriad of activities to help grow and unite the 100 plus partner groups in the community including year round adoption events throughout the valley, a public education program and fundraisers.
+Under her leadership, a working board of directors conducts a myriad of activities to help grow and unite the 100 plus partner groups in the community.
+These functions include year round adoption events, a public education program and fundraisers.
+She also brought under the umbrella of services an established Phoenix area pet food bank to help animals in low income families stay in their homes and launched Rescued Treasures, a charity thrift boutique to Support PACC911.
+All proceeds from the boutique go to support the Medical Care Relief program.

 In 2006 Mears was named Hero of the Year by Maricopa County Animal Care and Control at their fundraising gala, the Hero Awards.
 In 2012 she was featured in Arizona Foothills Magazine’s “Women Who Move The Valley.”